The Best Netflix Original Movies of 2019

-In what could the most redefining and inspiring moments, Alexandria Ocasio-Cortez tries to console Democrat candidate Amy Vilela and says, “It’s just the reality that in order for one of us to make it through, hundred of us have to try.”
-And that is precisely the whole movement was all about.
-To challenge the incumbent Democrats who have taken their position for granted over the years, who have played according to the industrialists funding rules, and the challengers would be working class women so to bring the voice of the working class and the women.
+In what could be the most redefining and inspiring moments, Alexandria Ocasio-Cortez tries to console Democrat candidate Amy Vilela and says, “It’s just the reality that in order for one of us to make it through, hundred of us have to try.”

 High Flying Bird | Steven Soderbergh | Sports Drama

 After being fired from ‘Money Ball’, which was a back office sports drama, Steven Soderbergh internalizes Aaron Sorkin’s masterful writing and directs a micro-budget Netflix film on iPhone.